karlek/vanilj/README.md

 Vanilj
 ======
 Vanilj is a mandelbrot image generator.
 It's name is a reference to "vanilla dreams" which is an awesome Swedish cookie.

 Installation
 ------------

-`go install github.com/karlek/vanilj/cmd/vanilj`
+`go get github.com/karlek/vanilj/cmd/vanilj`

 Generate an image
 -----------------